etkitech/etkitech.github.io/docs/index.md

 Both intermediate developers who want to dive deep into web development and beginner students are well-served with our selection of learning material.

+Our course is planned to be on-going and self-paced.
+Duration of the learning program will depend on the student's knowledge level.

 As course material we follow the open-source programs of University of Helsinki's FullStackOpen, and other high quality learning materials from FreeCodeCamp and Javascript.info.
-If students follow all the course material diligently for consequent months and finish the FullStackOpen program and deliver the projects in the course program, they will be presented an official completion certification from University of Helsinki.
+If students follow all the course material of ~100 hours diligently to finish the FullStackOpen program and deliver the course projects on top, they will be presented an official completion certification from University of Helsinki.

 Our mentors are english or turkish speakers, students who speak english or turkish are welcome.
 Main goal of this course is to provide a free and safe online learning environment for the underrepresented or underprivileged people in technology, and for the people who are looking into transitioning into technology area.
 <br>